Barbera: Italy

-As of 2010 there were 20524 ha of Barbera planted, making it the sixth most widely planted red grape variety in Italy.
-At its highpoint in the late 20th century, there were over 50000 ha planted but fallout from the "Methanol scandal" of the 1980s and the lack of a driving worldwide market caused those numbers to decline.
-In the Piedmont region Barbera is widely grown in the Alba Langhe region and the Asti and Monferrato regions.
+As of 2010, there were 20524 ha of Barbera planted, making it the sixth most widely planted red grape variety in Italy.
+At its highpoint in the late 20th century, there were over 50000 ha planted but the fallout from the "Methanol scandal" of the 1980s and the lack of a driving worldwide market caused those numbers to decline.
+In the Piedmont region, Barbera is widely grown in the Alba Langhe region and the Asti and Monferrato regions.
 While there is no officially defined Classico region, like Chianti Classico, the region of the Asti province between the towns of Nizza Monferrato, Vinchio, Castelnuovo Calcea, Agliano, Belveglio and Rocchetta is considered among locals to be the "heart" of Barbera in Piedmont.
 In 2001, the town of Nizza was officially recognized as a sub-region within the greater Barbera d'Asti DOC.
 Being one of the warmest areas in Asti, Nizza has the potential to produce the ripest Barbera with sugar levels to match some of the grape's high acidity.
-The wines of Barbera d'Asti tend to be bright in color and elegant while Barbera d'Alba tend to have a deep color with more intense, powerful fruit.
-In the Alba region many of the best vineyard sites are dedicated to Nebbiolo with Barbera relegated to secondary location, which limits the quality and quantities of the wines labeled with the Barbera d'Alba DOC.
+The wines of Barbera d'Asti tend to be bright in color and elegant while Barbera d'Alba tends to have a deep color with more intense, powerful fruit.
+In the Alba region many of the best vineyard sites are dedicated to Nebbiolo with Barbera relegated to a secondary location, which limits the quality and quantities of the wines labeled with the Barbera d'Alba DOC.
 In the Monferrato DOC, Barbera is blended with up to 15% Freisa, Grignolino and Dolcetto and can be slightly sparkling.